Why Should You Keep Both Eyes Open?

 Keep both eyes open?
 This may sound a little strange, as we are taught to automatically close one eye when looking through the viewfinder.
 This generally helps to get a perspective of what you are looking at and keeps you focussed on the subject.
-However, try keeping both eyes open as an experiment and I will tell you why it could come in handy.
+However, try keeping both eyes open as an experiment.
+Let me tell you why it could come in handy.

-Looking through the viewfinder whilst keeping both eyes open however, with practice, you can learn to watch and see more action.
-You see something out of the corner of your left eye (or the one not looking through the viewfinder) that you would normally have missed, you quickly turn the camera and SNAP, you got it!
+Looking through the viewfinder whilst keeping both eyes open however, and with practice, you can learn to watch and see more action.
+You see something out of the corner of your left eye (or the one not looking through the viewfinder) that you would normally have missed.
+You quickly turn the camera and SNAP, you got it!
 Do you see what I mean?

 Strangely enough, it can also put your subject at ease.
 If you are looking at them through the viewfinder and they cannot see either of your eyes, it can be quite unnerving for them.
-If they can see one of your eyes, then they can see that you aren’t looking where you shouldn’t.
+If they can see one of your eyes, it gives them a "connection" to you as you work.